avishekmitra/Weather/README.md

 # Project Title

-This project involves plan, scope and supporting document (as per SDLC) to Create a toy simulation of the environment (taking into account things like atmosphere, topography, geography, oceanography, or similar) that evolves over time.
+This project involves plan, scope and supporting documents (as per SDLC) to create a toy simulation of the environment (taking into account things like atmosphere, topography, geography, oceanography, or similar) that evolves over time.
 Then take measurements at various locations and times, and have your program emit that data, as in the following:

 Location	Position	        Local Time	       Conditions	Temperature	Pressure	Humidity